-Canadian law requires public companies to provide investors with annual audited financial statements and with quarterly financial statements (which may, but need not, be audited).
-Financial statements must be accompanied by a management discussion and analysis and are supported by certificates signed by the CEO and the CFO.
-For the most part, all of these requirements mirror the U.S. requirements.
+Canadian law requires public companies to provide investors with annual audited financial statements and quarterly financial statements (which may, but need not, be audited).
+Financial statements must be accompanied by a management discussion and analysis and supported by certificates signed by the CEO and the CFO.
+For the most part, all these requirements mirror U.S. requirements.

-Canadian law requires public companies to have audit committees that meet standards that are very similar to the U.S. requirements.
+Canadian law requires public companies to have independent audit committees that meet standards that are very similar to the corresponding U.S. requirements.
 Internal controls over financial reporting are an important part of public company reporting in Canada, but Canadian securities regulators have not adopted the most onerous requirements of SOX 404.
 In particular, no management report or audit opinion is required.
-Instead, the CEO/CFO certification has been enhanced to provide comfort about internal controls.
+Instead, the CEO/CFO certification has been enhanced to provide comfort about internal controls over financial reporting and disclosure controls and procedures.